Tips · 9 MIN READ · PAUL LAWRENCE · DEC 5, 2024 · TAGS: MDR

 If you’re interested in MDR but need to know if it’ll fill that XDR-sized gap for your org, your best bet is to understand the following about your potential provider:

-- Where do humans fit into their SaaS equation?
+- How much of your workflow is human vs. automation?
 There are providers that reduce noisy alerts, but your team is still left to manually investigate and make the final call.
 How much involvement do you want to maintain for your team?
-Especially when they could be focused on other things, like improving posture or working on the alerts that require the kind of context only internal team members can provide.
+Especially when they could be focused on other things, like improving posture or working on alerts that require the kind of context only internal team members can provide.

-- How much do they remediate?
-Most MDRs do urgent work, like isolate a host or block bad hashes (especially if this work can be automated).
+- How much do you remediate?
+Most MDRs do urgent work, like isolating a host or blocking bad hashes (especially if this work can be automated).
 But are you going to let them put blocks in your firewalls or reset accounts, for example?
 Think about what you need your MDR to do, what you want them to do, and what you’ll let them do—and under what conditions.
 Also consider whether the provider customizes those remediations granularly, like host isolations for workstations only, or file deletions for servers.

-- Finally, do they provide recommendations to improve?
+- Do you provide recommendations to improve?
 Following an incident, know whether your MDR provides a list of recommendations going forward.
 A good MDR will stop the incident, but a great one will help you get to the root cause to ensure your org continuously improves.

 -